 What a great trip!
 I would choose 4WD with pop up tents.

 The issue with Campervans is that they will not be able to go on a lot of the roads.
 It depends where you want to drive, are you planning on off-roading?

-Also, you may need to have the motor on for aircon - it can get really hot at night with little breeze. over 5 years ago
+Also, you may need to have the motor on for aircon - it can get really hot at night with little breeze. about 6 years ago

 You should only travel with a good reliable 4WD.
 Make sure you carry lots of drinking water & fuel.
 It may only seem a short trip on a map, but believe me, Australia is a bloody big place.
-The outback can be very unforgiving to those how are not prepared. over 5 years agoAnswered by Gt via WorldNomads.com
+The outback can be very unforgiving to those how are not prepared. about 6 years agoAnswered by Gt via WorldNomads.com